Staff MEMBERS

 KATIE TERHUNE was First Team All-Area, First Team All Conference and All West Jersey selection for three seasons at Warren Hills High School.
 She holds the school record for points with over 1,500 in four years as a varsity starter.
 Katie earned a full scholarship to play basketball at Boston University where she was a four year starter.
 She is Boston University’s All-Time Leading Scorer (1,971 points) and was one of two active Division I players in the country to have her jersey retired before graduation.
 During college, Katie was a three-time First Team All- Conference Selection, Two-Time Boston University Athlete of the Year, New England Athlete of the Year Nominee, Most Outstanding Player for the America East Conference Tournament in 2003, led her team to the NCAA tournament for the first time in school history and holds various other school records.
 In May of 2011, Katie was inducted into the Warren Hills Hall of Fame.
 In May of 2014, Katie was inducted into the Boston University Athletic Hall of Fame.
 In August of 2014, Katie was named one of the Top 10 Players of the 90's by the Easton Express Times.

-United AAU Associate Directors
+Associate Directors

 JIMMY OSTASZEWSKI (High School Girls) coached at Marist High School in the 80's at all levels: Freshman, Junior Varsity and Varsity.
 Teams during his time at Marist played in 5 County Championships, winning 3.
 In 2003, Coach Ostaszewski became the assistant Varsity coach at Bayonne High School.
 At Bayonne, he played in 5 consecutive county championship games, winning 3 of the 5.
 He has been an instructor at numerous girls and boys basketball camps throughout the Tri-State area.
 Coach O is the director of our girls' high school United AAU Program.
 During his tenure with United, he has coached several players that received full scholarships at the Division 1 and 2 Levels as well as many players recruited at the High Academic Division 3 Level.

-PETER VINCENT (EAST) has been a member of the New Jersey City University athletics community since August of 2011 and currently serves as the Assistant Director of Athletics for Facility Operations after previously serving in various other roles during his tenure, including Assistant Director for The Rising Knight Institute, Assistant to the Athletics Director and Coordinator of the Athletic Academic Retention Program (AARP).
+PETER VINCENT (EAST Boys-Youth & High School Boys) has been a member of the New Jersey City University athletics community since August of 2011 and currently serves as the Assistant Director of Athletics for Facility Operations after previously serving in various other roles during his tenure, including Assistant Director for The Rising Knight Institute, Assistant to the Athletics Director and Coordinator of the Athletic Academic Retention Program (AARP).
 A member of NJCU Athletics' Senior Staff.
 Vincent also currently serves as a sport administrator for the women's bowling and both the Men's and Women's Tennis programs.
 In addition to his role with the Gothic Knights, Vincent has been the head girls' varsity basketball coach at Hudson Catholic High School since November of 2013.He has been named Hudson County Coach of the Year 3 times in his 9OPe seasons as Head Coach of the Lady Hawks.
 Before that, he served as the assistant head coach of the Marist High School varsity girls’ basketball team in Bayonne, N.J., for two seasons (2011-13).
 Before joining the Gothic Knights, he most recently came to NJCU from St. Mary’s High School (Jersey City), where he was a history teacher for five years from 2007 until the school’s closing.
 At St. Mary’s, he was the head coach of the junior varsity boys basketball team and assistant coach of the Ramblers varsity program.
 Coach Vincent has also worked as the assistant director of overnight camps for the Philadelphia 76ers of the National Basketball Association (2004-2019).
 He has been employed by the Five-Star Basketball camp in Rye, N.Y., as a coach at their summer basketball camps at Fordham University, East Stroudsburg University and Ramapo College.
 More recently, Vincent has served as a coach for the Hoop Group at its Pocono Invitational Basketball Camp site in East Stroudsburg, PA.
 A May 2007 graduate of Centenary College in Hackettstown, N.J., with a B.S. in Criminal Justice and a minor in political science, Vincent is currently pursuing his master’s degree in education administration at Saint Peter’s University.
-At Centenary, he was a three-year member of the Cyclones’ men’s basketball team at shooting guard after redshirting his freshman season.
+At Centenary, he was a three-year member of the Cyclones’ men’s basketball team at shooting guard after red-shirting his freshman season.
 He was a four-year winner of the Cyclone Award for student-athletes.
 Current NBA referee Kane Fitzgerald was a teammate of his at Centenary.
 A 2002 graduate of St. Anthony's High School in Jersey City, Vincent was a three-sport athlete for the Friars in basketball, baseball and bowling.

 ANDREA VERES was a four-year varsity starter at Bethlehem Catholic High School where she scored 1,238 career points and still holds the Lehigh Valley Conference record for the most three pointers in a game.
 She ranks second all-time in career three pointers in the LVC.
 Andrea was a two-time All-Conference First Team selection, two-time First Team All-Area selection, and two-time Bethlehem Catholic MVP.
 While at Bethlehem Catholic, Veres led the Lehigh Valley Conference in scoring her junior year and led the Hawks to their first district playoff berth in seven years.
 Andrea continued her basketball career at Division II East Stroudsburg University, where she was a four year starter and three year team captain.
 Andrea finished her career with 925 points and ranks second in career three point field goals and foul-shooting percentage, and tenth in career assists.
 While at ESU, Andrea was named team MVP, two-time Lehigh Valley Scholar Athlete, five-time PSAC East Freshman of the Week, and received the ESU’s Coaches Award.
 Andrea currently works as a Speech- Language Pathologist in the Phillipsburg School District.